Wallace’s Golden Birdwing (Ornithoptera croesus)

 Caterpillar

-The appearance of the larva of this butterfly species has not been well documented; however, it is likely that the caterpillar is brown with a few rows of dark spines.
+The appearance of the larva of Wallace’s Golden Birdwing has not been well documented.
+However, it is likely that the caterpillar is brown with a few rows of dark spines.
+As with many butterfly species, the caterpillars probably feed on the leaves of their host plants, helping them to grow and develop into pupae.

 Pupa